cerbos/cerbos-sdk-javascript/docs/core.principal.attributes.md

 ## Principal.attributes property

+> Warning: This API is now obsolete.
+>
+> Use [Principal.attr](./core.principal.attr.md) instead, for consistency with policy expressions.
+>

-Application-specific attributes describing the principal.
+Application-specific attributes describing the principal (deprecated).

 **Signature:**